skip to main content

 Backing Up Your Data

-Companies often forget how valuable their information is until it’s lost.
+We often forget how valuable their information is until it’s lost.
 Once lost, panic and sadness quickly follows.

 Consider backing up your information to 3 different sources.
 For example, saving data to the cloud, an external hard drive well as another location (e.g., safe deposit box, safe or vault).
 Also, don’t forget to test if you can restore your backups!